Ansirk-G/Ansirk-G/README.md

 ## About me

-I am a positive-thinking person who possesses two sides of power.
-On one hand, I am organised, structured and attentive to detail due to my background as a research chemist.
-And on the other, due to my personality, I love to communicate with people and solve problems.

-I got my Master's Degree from the University of Eastern Finland and have been a PhD fellow at the University of Jyväskylä for 3 years.
-My research field was computational physical chemistry, which involved modelling of chemical reactions through massively-parallel computing.

-Now, I wish to exploit my research and analytical skills in software testing.
-Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.

-I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.
-It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.
+Information Technology fresh graduate at Universitas Darma Persada with GPA 3,32.
+I am someone who has a high enthusiasm for learning, full of curiosity, a person with passion and integrity.

+I am interested in Software Quality Assurance (SQA), Web Development, and IoT (Internet of Things), also eager to learn more about Software Quality Assurance (SQA).
+I have experience in Manual Testing, Postman API, K6 Load Testing, Web Development using Bootstrap, and Arduino Uno.

+I also have soft skills which include Leadership, Teamwork, Time Management, Commnication, Problem Solving, and Computational Thinking.

 ## CV
-You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/11FJNgtF8fAgEQIFJ0aA9S9O8_6_7Jgp-/view?usp=sharing).
+You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/1IkuLD7hWPoMCon9LEMFWDE9BmoOb1xun/view?usp=sharing).

 ## Skills